NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected.md

 As you can see, there are some differences in the HDF5 structure between the .001 (directional) and .002 (bidirectional) datasets.
 The major changes are summarized below, with additional details outlined in the table.

 1. Addition of an `Acquisition Date` Ancillary Image.
-2. Updated `Weather Quality Indicator` Ancillary Image.
+2. Updated `Weather Quality Index` Ancillary Image.
 3. Updated Logs to use file names from the L1 reflectance, including the flight line #, with addition of the raw file name to the top level.
 4. Consistency in fields for Ancillary Rasters.
 5. Consistency in NO DATA values across Ancillary Rasters.